brsynth/icfree-web/README.md

 # Important Hugo command lines

-Run the server to access the website
+After a git clone, run the server to access the website
 ~~~
 hugo server -D
 ~~~